Kansas Municipal Insurance Trust (KMIT)

 Annual Premiums / Memberships

-Currently 157 cities, 3 community colleges, 1 agency (Kansas Municipal Energy Agency), 1 association (League of Kansas Municipalities), and 1 community EMS participate in KMIT and contribute approximately $5.5 million in annual premiums.
-KMIT is governed by an 11-member Board of Trustees consisting of elected and appointed officials of the KMIT member cities, who are elected by the membership.
+Currently 165 cities, 3 community colleges, 1 community EMS, 1 township, 1 agency (Kansas Municipal Energy Agency), 1 association (League of Kansas Municipalities), and 1 county participate in KMIT and contribute approximately $6 million in annual premiums.
+KMIT is governed by an 11-member Board of Trustees consisting of elected and appointed officials of KMIT organizations, who are elected by the membership.

-Summers, Spencer & Callison, CPA’s Chartered provide auditing services to KMIT including quarterly reports and an annual audit.
-Legacy Partners provides payroll auditing services for KMIT and its member cities beginning in late January each year.
-CORnerstone Risk Solutions provides month-to-month financial services and Risk Management consulting.
+SSC CPA’s out of Topeka, KS provide auditing services to KMIT including quarterly reports and an annual audit.
+Legacy National Audit Bureau out of Tarzana, CA provides payroll auditing services for KMIT and its member cities beginning in late January each year.
+Cornerstone out of Wichita, KS provides month-to-month financial services and Risk Management consulting.

-KMIT Claims are administered by Cowell Insurance Services.
+KMIT Claims are administered by Cowell Insurance Services out of Overland Park, KS.
 KMIT chose Cowell Insurance Services because they are local; they have over 40 years of claims management experience and provide a level of service second to non.
 KMIT Claims are handled by two experienced adjusters dedicated exclusively to service only members of KMIT.

 KMIT has always believed that promoting a safe working environment is essential.
 To assist cities in practicing this philosophy, IMA, Inc. provides loss prevention and safety services for all KMIT members.
 These services include safety training workshops, annual on-site inspections, and online safety videos.

-KMIT’s excess workers’ compensation insurance carrier is Safety National Casualty Corporation (SNCC), a leading provider of excess workers’ compensation coverage to the public sector since 1942.
-KMIT holds both aggregate and specific excess coverage with SNCC, with a self-insured retention per occurrence of $750,000.
+KMIT’s excess workers’ compensation insurance carrier is Safety National Casualty Corporation (SNCC) out of St. Louis, MO, a leading provider of excess workers’ compensation coverage to the public sector since 1942.
+KMIT holds both aggregate and specific excess coverage with SNCC, with a self-insured retention per occurrence of $850,000.